How to create alerting and recording rules

 labels:

-# This lets Alloy know to which tenant this alert belongs to
+# Required: specifies which tenant this rule belongs to

 name: cluster-resource-usage